grqz/grqz/README.md

 ## Hi, I'm GRQZ
 Here should be something random:
-Did you know?
-I created this repo just to keep my Github contribution graph green.
-I use another email as `user.email` so that people can't see my real contributions(except for prs/issues).
+What's the deal with ChatGPT anyway, why would I ever want to talk to my drive's partition table

-Last Update: 2025-04-26 06:13:30.390646+00:00
+Last Update: 2025-04-26 12:17:21.035019+00:00